ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ##### REMOTE_TRANSACTION_ID

 This is the identifier of the transaction which occurred on the remote server.
 This identifier is not the transaction identifier which was actually created on the remote server, but is an identifier autonomously granted by AltiLinker while executing a transaction through a remote server.
-Since this identifier is created for managemenet purposes, the value is of little significance.
+Since this identifier is created for menagement purposes, the value is of little significance.

 ##### STATEMENT_ID